John, Amanda Jo, Iris, Violet, Lilly, & Henry Boener

 We homeschool our children, but if we fit in any type of homeschooling box, Wildschooling and Unschooling best describe our approach.
 We follow the moons’ cycles and draw from nature and the natural rhythms of life as our inspiration.
 We love our land and all it has to teach us and feel called to share and be a place that folks of all ages can gather and feel connected to nature and those around us.

 We have had three of our four children at home, in the water, and are very big home birth advocates.
+As the home birth option is growing in our area, many families have reached out to us about our experience when researching their options-we love sharing & always welcome conversations that revolve around education and home birth.
 After experiencing our first home birth, Amanda Jo found a passion in home birth photography.
-Now that we are so busy here on the farm, she has decided to focus her energies here at home and end her photography business that she ran for over ten years, but…still can’t turn down a chance to photograph a home birth!
+Now that we are so busy here on the farm, she has decided to focus her energies here at home and end her photography business that she ran for over ten years.
 We do everything with our kids and absolutely love, no matter how difficult it gets, watching and nurturing them as they grow-what a gift!